-Figure 1: CALAND Land Categories Corresponding to Table 1.
-The land categories are defined by the intersection of nine spatial regions (delineated by white lines), a) 15 land cover types, and b) nine ownership classes.
+Figure 1: CALAND Land Categories

+Corresponds to Table 1.
+The land categories are defined by the intersection of nine spatial regions (delineated by white lines), a) 15 land types, and b) nine ownership classes.
 Seagrass is considered separately.
+The geographical boundaries of the land categories are defined only in the initial year of the simulation, and the region and ownership boundaries do not change over time.
+The changes in total area of each land category are modeled over time as changes in land cover type area within each region-ownership.